Richardaeld/Fat_Racoon_Kitchen/README.md

 1. View all submitted data and check for accuracy.

 #### Document Result(s):
-1. A user account was created to fullfill the test's requirments, record:
+1. A user account was created to fulfill the test's requirements, record:
     + The current username and email address of the account (labeled as current), the previous username and email address (labeled as previous), and that this is a test account.
 1. If any user profile content does not update properly, record:
     + The test name, the header of the content that does not update correctly and a brief description of the problem.